ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### Product page URLs

-When you are creating a new product type, you can set up a product URL alias name pattern.
+When you're creating a new product type, you can set up a product URL alias name pattern.
 With this feature, you can also create custom URL and URL alias name pattern field based on product attributes.
 Customized URLs are easier to remember, help with SEO optimization and reduce bounce rates on the website.